g-leech/argmin-gravitas/_posts/2024-06-29-phd-by-numbers.markdown

 My best guess, triangulating between these, is 3500 hours.
 So 2.1 hours a day, or 3.0 per weekday.

-I've met a small number of people who managed in much less (like 5 months total) by having a lot of ideas ready to go and going ruthlessly for a PhD-by-publication.
+I've met a small number of people who managed in much less (like 5 months total) by having a lot of ideas ready to go and going ruthlessly for a <a href="{{pub}}">PhD-by-publication</a>.

 My examiner advised me to budget 6 months for writing up my papers into a coherent thesis.
 On the other hand, a friend of mine did his in 7 days (90 hours).
 I compromised and did it in a month (227h).